stormpath/express-stormpath/docs/templates.rst

 +-----------------+-------------------------------------------------------------------+

-If you are letting our library renderer your view (default or custom) you may want to pass some extra locals to the renderer.
+If you are letting our library render your view (default or custom) you may want to pass some extra locals to the renderer.
 You can do that with the ``templateContext`` option::